erikyangs/white-noise-toolkit/README.md

 ## Potential Issues/Bugs
 * Proof of concept.
 Does not check for malicious inputs.
 * Assumes that random.org will work.
 Will throw HTTPError otherwise.
+  * Random.org assigns quotas for each IP.
+It allows 1,000,000 bits and refreshes them by 200,000 bits each day.
+This app assumes your IP has enough bits to get the numbers needed.
+Otherwise it will throw an HTTPError (503 Permission Denied)